The LeaseyBackup and Restore Manager.

 1. Press the Leasey key then Control+Shift+B to move into the Backup and Restore Manager.

-2. Select the option "Backup JAWS Settings."
+2. Select the option "Backup JAWS Settings to a Local Drive or Folder" and press Enter.

-If Leasey is Not Linked to the Cloud, How to Migrate From One JAWS Version To Another.
+How to Migrate From One JAWS Version To Another.

 1. Assuming Leasey is installed into the older JAWS version, press the Leasey key then Control+Shift+B to move into the Backup and Restore Manager.

-2. Select the option "Backup JAWS Settings."
+2. Select the option "Backup JAWS Settings to a Local Drive or Folder" and press Enter.

 3. Specify the location of the backup, such as, D colon.